chibisnorlax/acnhfaq/faq/time-travel.md

 BCAT and NTP unlocks are flags that gets flipped when the actual date of the intended release of an event or period has arrived in real time.
 There is no way to manually unlock these flags other than hacking the Switch.
 The difference between these two unlocks are:
 <dl>
 <dt>BCAT</dt>
-<dd>These will append an alphabet to the game's version at the title screen, e.g. `1.6.0 c`.
+<dd>These will append an alphabet to the game's version at the title screen, e.g. <code>1.6.0 c</code>.
 These are usually used for event unlocks</dd>
 <dt>NTP</dt>
 <dd>These do not change any observable value on the title screen or anywhere in game.
 These are usually used for unlocking Nook Seasonal Shopping items.</dd>